zealsprince/civitai-scraper/README.md

-  --min-cry INTEGER           Minimum number of cry reactions --min-laugh INTEGER         Minimum number of laugh reactions --require-metadata BOOLEAN  Only download images with metadata --ignore-keywords TEXT      CSV of keywords to match the prompt and ignore --nsfw BOOLEAN              Include NSFW images --nsfw-only BOOLEAN         Only download NSFW images
+  --min-cry INTEGER           Minimum number of cry reactions --min-laugh INTEGER         Minimum number of laugh reactions --require-metadata BOOLEAN  Only download images with metadata --require-keywords TEXT     CSV of keywords to match the prompt and require --ignore-keywords TEXT      CSV of keywords to match the prompt and ignore --nsfw BOOLEAN              Include NSFW images --nsfw-only BOOLEAN         Only download NSFW images